By Tobin Harris

 The CEO is right because she’s probably used apps that demonstrate just how great a customer experience can be.

-For example, Amazon nails finding and ordering products instantly.
+For example, Amazon nails find and order products instantly.
 Deliveroo nails getting a quality meal to your doorstep.
 Barclay's nail business banking.

 The CEO sees mobile apps as a symbol of customer convenience.
 It’s about getting things done easily and having super-fast customer communication.